 Small, dried capsule; not ornamentally important.

-Mount Airy (Fothergilla x intermedia 'Mount Airy'): Fothergilla x intermedia is a hybrid of dwarf fothergilla (Fothergilla gardenii) and large fothergilla (Fothergilla major).
+Mount Airy fothergilla (Fothergilla x intermedia 'Mount Airy'): Fothergilla x intermedia is a hybrid of dwarf fothergilla (Fothergilla gardenii) and large fothergilla (Fothergilla major).
 'Mount Airy' is a cultivar of this hybrid.
-It grows 5 to 6 feet tall with an upright form.
+It grows 5 to 6 feet high with an upright form.
 Leaves are dark blue-green, changing to a mix of yellow, red and orange for fall.
 It flowers well and is very cold hardy.